-The RadNet system includes a network of over 135 air monitors.
+The RadNet system includes a network of 140 air monitors.
 These devices continuously collect radiation data and provide near-real-time, publicly-available measurements of gamma radiation emitted from particulates.
 In addition, some of the monitors also have ambient exposure rate measurement capability.

 Drinking Water, Precipitation and Air Filter Analysis